- Visiting information

 A space where visitors can to tell us more about their experience using a tablet displayed at each site.

 A series of insightful commissioned film works that will be displayed at each Lodge giving visitors a unique perspective into the work that has taken place in the projects across Stoke-on-Trent.
-See films works including Oversite by Johnny Magee and Under the Skin film works created by Ingrid Murphy, Sophie Mahon, Kieran Hanson and a unique 360 view the Spode mould store.
+See films works including Oversite by Johnny Magee and Under the Skin film works created by Kieran Hanson, Sophie Mahon, Ingrid Murphy, Joanna Roy and a unique 360 view the Spode mould store.

 The Lodge project space will host a series of workshops, events and drop-in sessions through the festival period which activate the site, connect with the projects and artwork commissioned throughout Stoke-on-Trent and seeking to deepen the visitors experience.